hasansajedi/medicationsApp/readme.md

-# Medication APP Documentation
+# Medication
-Welcome to the Medication API documentation.
-This API provides endpoints for managing medication-related data.
+Welcome to the Medication APP documentation.
+This API provides endpoints and UI for managing medication-related data.

 # Build and Deployment